-My thesis provides an unparalleled insight into female crime and gender relations in Wales during the long eighteenth century.
-It draws on over 1,500 Great Sessions records, including depositions, examinations and recognisances, to analyse Welsh women’s involvement in serious crime, including homicide, infanticide, and felonious property offences.
-It also incorporates Quarter Sessions records from Denbighshire, Caernarfonshire, Pembrokeshire and Brecknockshire to explore women’s involvement in misdemeanours such as petty theft and assault.
-Welsh court records are more detailed than English Assize records, but remain underexploited.
+Funded by the Arts and Humanities Research Council, this thesis provides an unparalleled insight into female crime and gender relations in Wales during the long eighteenth century.
+It draws on over 1,500 Great Sessions records, including depositions, examinations and recognisances to analyse Welsh women’s involvement in serious crime, including homicide, infanticide, and felonious property offences.
+Welsh court records are more detailed than English Assize records, but remain vastly underexploited.
 By employing both quantitative and qualitative methods, I am able to offer a comprehensive statistical analysis alongside a detailed reading of witness testimony and similar sources.
 In doing so I am able to analyse the age, social rank and marital status of Welsh women involved in criminal activity, to demonstrate the extent to which these elements affected judicial outcomes.
 The legal records are supplemented by ballads, conduct literature and articles from The Cambrian newspaper to examine representations of female criminals.
-This thesis situates female criminality within the wider context of the social, economic and domestic roles of women in Welsh society, and focuses on both continuity and change.
+This thesis situates female criminality within the wider context of the social, economic and domestic roles of women in Welsh society, and focuses on both continuity and change

 Start Date: October 2010

 HS1106: Early Modern England and Wales, Seminar Tutor.

 Postgraduate Co-ordinator of ‘SHARE with Schools’, a Widening Access and Community Engagement Initiative in the School of History, Archaeology and Religion at Cardiff University.

 Public Engagement Ambassador with the National Co-ordinating Centre for Public Engagement (NCCPE).